northstowekarate/northstowekarate.github.io/posts/2026/events/06-20-kyu-grading/index.md

 Kyu grading hosted by [Cambridge Karate Dojo](https://cambridgekaratedojo.com).
 Grading will consist of a 1 hour training session with Sensei Roy Tomlin, 7th Dan to help prepare for your grading, followed grading assessment.

+## Readiness

+I will assess your readiness to grade in the upcoming weeks.

+## Fees

+To train the fee is £15.
+To grade the fee is £25 - this includes the training fee, which is compulsory.

 ## Event Details

 * 1-2pm - training for purple belt and above